(For fiscal year 2022-2023. Our programs generally run October 1 to September 30.)

 Working with two media creators to provide space, resources, and time to focus on creating a project that is not normally in their wheelhouse, i.e. a different medium.
 As part of the residency there will be a few open houses for the community to come and hear about what the artists are working on.
 (In partnership with PAM Cut)

 Provide direct workshops to learn more about the basics of creating a business, and budgeting, and all of the professional business side of things that go into film/media making.
-The first class has been announced: “In the Clear” which will discuss clearance and rights issues for producers.
+“In the Clear” which will discuss clearance and rights issues for producers.
+Also, The Ins and Outs of Production Contracts.
 (In partnership with PAM Cut)

 Supporting BendFilm’s BIPOC Woman Filmmaking Grant that has supported BIPOC women artists with $10,000 toward making a short or feature film.
 (In partnership with BendFilm)

 The Bend Filmmakers Workshops will be hosted during the 2023 BendFilm Festival, October 12-22, 2023 as part of the Festival’s education components.
 (In partnership with BendFilm)

 As part of a limited program many Oregon Film Festivals are offering waived submission fees for Oregon students.